 Sensor: Medium format | Megapixels: 64MP | Lens mount: Leica S | LCD: 3", 921,600 dots | Viewfinder: Pentaprism type with illuminated LCD bar | Max continuous shooting speed: 3fps | Max video resolution: 4K at 24fps | User level: Professional

-We tried the Leica S3 as far back as Photokina 2018 and thought it was wonderful... but you still can't buy one yet.
-Leica now hints it may not arrive until early 2020.
+We tried the Leica S3 as far back as Photokina 2018 and thought it was wonderful... but we had to wait until March 2013 for it to become officially available.
 It's essentially the size of a conventional DSLR, but this latest iteration boasts a 64MP sensor measuring 30x45mm, bettering the Fuji 50S and 50R in terms of headline resolution, if not the GFX 100.
-The Leica S3 will offer 4K cinema-quality video capture with stereo sound via built-in microphone or optional accessory mic, a maximum ISO sensitivity of ISO 50,000, a Live View mode with 60fps refresh rate.
+The Leica S3 promises 4K cinema-quality video capture with stereo sound via built-in microphone or optional accessory mic, a maximum ISO sensitivity of ISO 50,000, a Live View mode with 60fps refresh rate.
 We've got this at number 5 in our list because it's such a beautiful thing, but its price means that its appeal will be limited to high-end pros and very well off Leica enthusiasts.

 6. Pentax 645Z

 It's like a supersized Pentax K DSLR, and affordable too